|The Jetsons: Happy sci-fi family or harbingers of doom?|

 |The vast cosmos; Earth comes into view.|

 We move in even closer to Earth and see a rather distorted view of North and South America.
 The Gulf of Mexico and the Hudson Bay are vastly expanded, while the western coast of South America, once the location of Chile, is submerged beneath the Pacific Ocean.
-Then, suddenly, the screen is filled with arrows and triangles in a sudden cataclysm which suggests an explosion.
+Then, suddenly, the screen is filled with arrows and triangles in a sudden cataclysm that suggests an explosion.

 |A distorted North and South America, then a cataclysmic explosion|

 Many multicolored fragments or particles now fill the air, seemingly the debris from the explosion we just witnessed.
-One might call it "cosmic confetti."
+One might almost call it "cosmic confetti."
 This transports us to our first view of civilization on Earth: four futuristic-looking, domed buildings built atop what seem to be very tall stilts.

 |Floating particles; buildings on stilts.|